gabriela611/telematica1/Readme.txt

 Vehicle Project - Usage Instructions

+If you have any strugle with the compilation contact us

  Compilation
 We use a Makefile to simplify the compilation and execution process.
 Make sure you are running in a Linux environment (Ubuntu or Kali recommended).